块设备层

 esp_err_t (*read)(esp_blockdev_handle_t dev_handle, uint8_t *dst_buf, size_t dst_buf_size, uint64_t src_addr, size_t data_read_len)

-READ operation: Read required number of bytes from the device at given offset, store the data into the output buffer.
+Reads the requested number of bytes from the device at the given offset into the output buffer.

 esp_err_t (*write)(esp_blockdev_handle_t dev_handle, const uint8_t *src_buf, uint64_t dst_addr, size_t data_write_len)

-WRITE operation: Write required number of bytes taken from the input memory buffer to the device at given offset.
+Writes the requested number of bytes from the input buffer to the device at the given offset.

 esp_err_t (*erase)(esp_blockdev_handle_t dev_handle, uint64_t start_addr, size_t erase_len)

-Length of the address space chunk to be erased (in bytes)
+• erase_len Length of the address range to erase (in bytes)

 esp_err_t (*sync)(esp_blockdev_handle_t dev_handle)